lab-cosmo/i-pi-dev_archive/pages/pages-root-folder/index.md

 [Ceriotti, More, Manolopoulos, Comp.
 Phys.
 Comm.
 185, 1019-1026 (2014)](http://dx.doi.org/10.1016/j.cpc.2013.10.027)
 would be appreciated.

-As today i-PI can be used in conjunction with
+As today, i-PI can be used together with
 [CP2K](https://www.cp2k.org/),
 [Lammps](http://lammps.sandia.gov/),